 - TDF forces continue to gain territory in western Tigray

 - TDF forces start mounting regular attacks against government-aligned troops in Amhara and Afar

 - TDF is able to disrupt and cut the main supply route from Djibouti to the capital, leading to major shortages of primary goods

 - Armed groups in Oromia and Benishangul-Gumuz mount large or coordinated attacks against the government, capitalising on troop withdrawals

 - The mobilisation of regional armed forces starts causing rifts between regional governments and the federal government

 Even if members of the ruling party feel that Mr Abiy’s position has become untenable over the coming months, we do not assess that an overt coup would be a likely scenario.
-The army has never been a key player in Ethiopian politics, and has been weakened by the setbacks in Tigray.
-And given the electoral commision recently declared that the ruling party won a general election in a landslide, the political and security elite would probably try to maintain an illusion of stability.
+The army has never been a key player in Ethiopian politics and has been weakened by the setbacks in Tigray.
+And given the electoral commission recently declared that the ruling party won a general election in a landslide, the political and security elite would probably try to maintain an illusion of stability.
 In our view, the most likely scenario would instead be a palace coup.
 Another scenario that we consider to be credible, based on precedent, is an assassination.